Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Hiking in the Superstition Mountains

-Petrified Forest National Park – a geologically interesting hike in Arizona
+5. Petrified Forest National Park – some of the best hikes in Arizona for geology nerds

-Choose from a dozen hikes off the 28 mile road that winds through the park.
+Choose from a dozen hikes off the 28-mile road that winds through the Petrified Forest National Park.
 Some require navigation but most are signed or obvious.
-You can knock a huge number off in day as the majority of the hikes are short.
+You can knock a huge number of hikes off in day as the majority of the hikes are short.

 The desolate beauty of Petrified Forest National Park - one of the best hikes in Arizona